How I passed Scrum.org’s PAL-EBM certification

 • The role of management is to set clear goals and measure for the organisation.

-PAL-EBM has been a worthwhile journey, which I have enjoyed.
-Anyone in any product or leadership role should read the guide and think about sitting the exam.
+Despite these two weaknesses, the PAL-EBM and the EBM framework has been a worthwhile learning journey — which I have enjoyed and would definitely recommend.
+Anyone in any product or leadership role should read the guide.
 It’ll push you to see the world through an EBM prism and help you to understand what is valuable and not.
-It’ll also force you to rethink your metrics and why you chase particular ones.
-I’ll be using the EBM to inspect and adapt our dashboards.
+It’ll also force you to rethink your metrics and to question why you chase particular ones.
+I’ll be using the EBM to inspect and adapt our dashboards, with the overall aim of driving the right and therefore better conversations.
 I’m expecting it to change how the product team I work with sees and understands value.

 --